codedex-io/github-chapter-2-contributions/README.md

 Welcome to the Codédex Contribution log for GitHub Chapter 2! 🚀 Add your name, date, and emoji of choice, and create a pull request to show off your Git skills!

 ---
+Hi, my name is Varun Billuri!
+This was added on 22-05-2024 😶

 Hi, my name is TheuZCoder!
 This was added on 07-05-2024 😃